 We then gave each city a Singles Score.

 The higher the score, the better the city is for singles to find one another.
 We also limited our results to cities with populations over 10,000 people.
-For New Jersey, that meant a total of 99 cities.
+For new jersey, that meant a total of 99 cities.
 You can download the data here.

-Read on to see why Hoboken is the talk of the town while Ringwood is probably a bit on the boring side.
+Read on to see why Hoboken is the talk of the town while Oakland is probably a bit on the boring side.

-There You Have It – The Best Cities for Singles in New Jersey
+There You Have It - The Best Cities for Singles in new jersey for 2020

 For more New Jersey reading, check out: